benjamingarzon/LH-RSA/process/README.md

 ANALYSES TO DO:

+Revise how you get the effects

+STRANGE BLOBS IN GLM results?

+use xargs instead of waiting. with sleep..

 fmri trained >/< untrained
 only correct >/< 0

 no incorrect trained, no incorrect untrained add regressors: trained incorrect, trained correct?